-36 WGI 32 -3001 Attachment 2 checklist is completed which documents the operational aspects of handling the waste generated by EOD treatment operations within AAFB.
+FOI 32-3002 Attachment 2 checklist documents the operational aspects of handling the waste generated by EOD treatment operations within AAFB.

 4.9.1 Hazardous Waste

 For the burn ash, a known hazardous waste, the AAFB Waste Characterization form is completed and forwarded to Environmental Flight for review and acceptance of the waste at Building 19017.